-Met Police Assistant Commissioner John Yates told MPs this month that Lord Prescott was not one of those people whose voicemail Pin numbers were discovered during the initial investigation.'Effective investigation'
+Met Police Assistant Commissioner John Yates told MPs this month that Lord Prescott was not one of those people whose voicemail Pin numbers were discovered during the initial investigation.

 Lord Prescott's office said the application for a judicial review centred on the police's failure to hand over a document with his name on when requested - not about whether his own phone had been hacked.

 The other reason for Lord Prescott's planned legal challenge is what he calls the failure of the Metropolitan Police to "carry out an effective investigation into the unlawful activities of Goodman, Mulcaire and others".

 He will also be asking for damages - which he says will be given to charity if he wins.